 The goal of the Department of Education is to equip students with the knowledge, skills, and professional dispositions that will prepare them to become effective educators.
 We prepare educators who will be reflective, collaborative teachers and leaders who are dedicated to impacting K-12 education in an increasingly diverse, technological, and global society and who promote a lifelong commitment to learning.
 The Department accomplishes this goal by offering high-quality programs that provide experiences designed to respect the diversity of children, their families, and communities.

-Students in the Department of Education must meet all entry, continuation and exit requirements.
+Students seeking licensure in the Department of Education must meet all entry, continuation and exit requirements.
 Students should seek advisors in both the Department of Education and the major area to obtain materials outlining requirements.

 The Department of Education offers an experiential focused curriculum leading to the following degrees:

-- Interdisciplinary Studies for Elementary Education (B.A.)
+- Interdisciplinary Studies (B.A.)